BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 Integrative counselling certificate.
 C Cert.
 To receive a certificate in integrative counselling accredited by the NSP these six weekends will need to be attended, each weekend has a brief write up to be completed, demonstrating an understanding of the weekend, written to a satisfactory standard.

-Psychotherapy Diploma, Psy Dip To achieve a diploma in psychotherapy accredited by the NSP the delegate would need to complete the SCCP Advanced Diploma Course, although any prior learning will be taken into account and a financial adjustment made to course fees.
-Ex SCCP graduates wishing to attend the Psychotherapy Diploma Course are required to up date their skills by completing any outstanding subjects not addressed on the Advance Diploma course to be able top gain the Psychotherapy Diploma, Psy Dip..
+Psychotherapy Diploma, Psy Dip To achieve a diploma in psychotherapy accredited by the NSP the delegate would need to complete the SCCP Advanced Diploma Course, although any prior learning will be taken into account.
+Ex SCCP graduates wishing to attend the Psychotherapy Diploma Course are required to up date their skills by completing any outstanding subjects not addressed on the Advance Diploma course to be able top gain the Psychotherapy Diploma, Psy Dip electronically.

 There are six short assignments to be completed after each Psychotherapy Diploma weekend of between 500 and 1500 words, the word count is the students choice, each assignment must be completed by the next Psychotherapy Diploma weekend, usually a month to complete.

-Full support and supervision is available for all weekends & assignments.
+Full support and supervision is available for all weekends & assignments, if required.

 The SCCP Psychotherapy Diploma course is accredited by the National Society of Psychotherapists, NSP.
 Please see accreditation page for details.

-The NSPY is an international governing body for psychotherapists.
+The NSPY is an international register for psychotherapists developing into a governing body.

 The Surrey College of Clinical Hypnotherapy & Psychotherapy offer approved training, accredited by the NSP who represent complementary therapists internationally.
-The NSPY is committed to ensuring the highest possible professional standards amongst it's members.
-The NSP is a non-profit making organisation and is a leading independent professional body in Britain representing approved therapists in active practice.
+The NSP is committed to ensuring the highest possible professional standards amongst it's members.
+The NSP is a non-profit making organisation independent of the NCH, HA & NCFE, to be developed into a leading independent professional body in Britain representing approved therapists in active practice.

 APPLYING FOR THE COURSE

-Registering your interest by submitting an application form for the SCCP hypnotherapy diploma course does not commit you at all, it simply reserves you a place on our schedule and until we have time to discuss the course in detail with you..
+Registering your interest by submitting an application form for the SCCP psychotherapy diploma course does not commit you to the course, it simply reserves you a place on our schedule and until we have time to discuss the course in detail with you..

 Upon receipt of booking form we will contact you to arrange a meeting, this meeting can be by phone, Skype or in person.
 Following its successful outcome your place is secured by deposit.
 For student’s committed to taking the course we aim to make the cost affordable.
-To that end we have two payment options which we think offer unrivaled flexibility and value.
-Fees can be paid by bank transfer or standing order or PayPal.
+To that end we have several payment options which we think offer unrivaled flexibility and value.
+Fees can be paid by bank transfer, PayPal, cheque or cash.

-2. The final payments of £1000 required three weeks prior to the course
+2. The final payments of £1100 required five weeks prior to course commencement.

 TRAINING FEES CAN BE MADE BY: